xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/roleplay-chatbot.md

 ## Intro

-In this tutorial, we'll walk through building a roleplay bot using **AgentOrg**'s framework.
+In this tutorial, we'll walk through building a roleplay bot using **Agent First Organization**'s framework.
 This bot will pretend to be a role you assigned to it and have a practice conversation with you based on the objective you set.

 By the end of this tutorial, you'll know how to set up the config file, build a basic conversation flow, and power a bot with it!
 This tutorial covers the absolute basics of our framework and sets up for much more!